-Israel has engineered a complicated bureaucratic system designed to control and curtail Palestinians' access to groundwater under the governor of ordering the toward of the 1005 Octo III Interim.
-And the cover of enforcing the terms of the 1995 Oslo II Interim Accord, which temporarily allocated water resources to the Israeli government and the PA.
+Israel has engineered a complicated bureaucratic system designed to control and curtail Palestinians' access to groundwater under the cover of enforcing the terms of the 1995 Oslo II Interim Accord, which temporarily allocated water resources to the Israeli government and the PA.
 Oslo II granted Israel control over approximately 80% of water reserves in the West Bank for an initial five-year period.
 The agreement, which is in effect to this day, therefore did not account for long-term changes in water distribution or population growth.